Last Updated on 16th March 2023 by Sophie Nadeau

 For those looking to combine a visit to a 17th-century storybook city with a visit to the flower fields, then a trip to Leiden is a great place to start.
 And if you’re in the mood to enjoy even more flowers, then it’s well worth noting that the very first tulip bulbs in the Netherlands were actually grown by Carolus Clusius in around 1593 when he planted them at the University of Leiden.

 Today, the Hortus Botanicus (Leiden Botanical Garden) is one of the best hidden gems in Leiden.
 During Keukenhof opening hours, there’s a special bus that goes from Leiden Centraal straight to the entrance of Keukenhof.
 The bus takes around half an hour.

 You can purchase tickets on the bus using card, though you should know that most buses in the Netherlands do not accept cash.
-If you want a skip the line feature for your Keukenhof ticket, purchase this gardens entrance ticket in advance.
+If you want a cheaper than on the day Keukenhof ticket, purchase this gardens entrance ticket in advance.